All Android headunits include an FM radio.

 Android can connect to USB devices, opening up many opportunities to expand the features.
 DAB digital radio for Android is just one of those features.
 A dedicated USB DAB adaptor with its special high-frequency aerial can expand the radio capabilities of the Android headunits in just a few steps.

-Being on a USB stick, DAB means that Android fully controls it.
-This means there is the opportunity for apps to interface with the DAB adaptors, and they do.
+DAB’s being on a USB stick means that Android fully controls it.
+This means apps can interface with the DAB adaptors, and they do.
 A popular choice for the DAB app is DAB-Z – Player for USB tuners.
-It’s a free app from the play store and worth looking at if you don’t like or don’t have an app for your DAB USB adaptor.
+It’s a free app from the Play Store and worth looking at if you don’t like or have an app for your DAB USB adaptor.

 Android Radios+

 There is a lot more to an Android headunit than just the radio.
 If radio, particularly RDS, is essential to you, ensure RDS is part of the Android radio package before purchasing.
-While it is possible to add a DAB (digital radio) adaptor to an Android headunit, the FM chip can’t be replaced or upgraded, and the app installed initially is the one you might be stuck with.
+While it is possible to add a DAB (digital radio) adaptor to an Android headunit, the FM chip that runs the RDS system can’t be replaced or upgraded, and the app installed initially is the one you might be stuck with.